 - Availability of training and Handbook materials for themselves and for authors.

 There are 50 or so Cochrane review groups (CRGs) covering the whole of medical health care.
 Visit the Cochrane Collaboration CRG page to find the CRG that appears to be most relevant to your chosen review.

 Please contact your CRG for advice on when to write your protocol.
-You can prepare your protocol after your proposed title for a systematic review has been accepted by your CRG, the title has been formally registered and your CRG has created a template for the review and made this available to you.
+You can prepare your protocol after your proposed title for a systematic review has been accepted, the title has been formally registered and your CRG has created a template for the review and made this available to you.

 Please use the Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy to guide you in the preparation of your protocol, specifically Chapter 4: ‘Guide to the contents of a Cochrane protocol for Diagnostic Test Accuracy’.
 The Handbook is in development and published chapters are available on our website handbook page.

 All systematic reviews of diagnostic test accuracy must be prepared using the most recent version of RevMan.
 Please do not start to prepare your review until you have registered your title and received a review template from your CRG.

 We advise you not to use search filters at all as evidence suggests that you may miss relevant studies.
 The reason for this is that terms for identifying studies examining the accuracy of diagnostic tests are not well indexed in the electronic bibliographic databases, such as MEDLINE.
 More details are available in the Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy.
 This handbook is available from our website handbook page.

 For advice on searching please contact the Trials Search Coordinator (TSC) of your CRG.